Aaron-Salvio/hiring-test/README.md

-# SiteHost Challenge - Submission Introduction
+# SiteHost Challenge - Hiring Test

 Firstly, thank you for the opportunity to take part in this challenge.
 Below are my completed solutions for both Part 1 and Part 2.